 Oxwash recognises that a collaborative approach is needed, we work directly with our suppliers to build capacity and to make long-term improvements at their factories and organisations.

-Policies in relation to Slavery and Human Trafficking
+Policies concerning Slavery and Human Trafficking

 Due Diligence Process

-We seek to minimise the adverse impacts of our business in our own operations as well as our supply chain.
+We seek to minimise the adverse impacts of our business in our operations as well as our supply chain.
 Our due diligence procedures are based on the UN Guiding Principles on Business and Human Rights and the International Labour Organisation principles.

 Identify, prevent and mitigate any risk of adverse impact on human rights in all our operations and business relationships